 Individual Therapy -Tailored individual therapy sessions provides a safe environment to identify and treat issues that could possibly hinder recovery.
 Some hurdles often include co-occurring conditions.

 If you or a loved one is struggling with a co-occurring disorder, professional help from an Arizona drug and alcohol addiction treatment center can be paramount to overcoming their addiction and learning how to manage their mental health disorders.
-Blueprints for Recovery provides young men between the ages of 18 and 30 substance abuse therapies in a supportive and safe environment.
+The PAC Program provides young men between the ages of 18 and 30 substance abuse therapies in a supportive and safe environment.